 done

-echo "PASS: All required vars validated"
+echo "PASS: all required vars present"

-bash scripts/seed-env.sh --dry-run
+bash scripts/seed-env.sh